 Many current DSTBs can be classified either as free to air (FTA) or pay TV versions.
 A pay TV example would be DSTBs designed for DirecTV or Dish Network (in the USA), which require conditional access to decode the audio and video.

 DSTB manufacturers typically design the PCBs for both low-end and high-end DSTB systems and require a flexible solution for implementing their various designs.
-Figure 1 shows a typical Altera programmable logic device (PLD) solution for DSTBs and depicts one of the wide range of applications that are possible with an FPGA-based solution.
+Figure 1 shows a typical Intel programmable logic device (PLD) solution for DSTBs and depicts one of the wide range of applications that are possible with an FPGA-based solution.

 - AGC = automatic gain control